About Us

 Line Decisions

 After the cut line is placed correctly, there remains ample opportunity to mess things up.
 Do you cut on the line?
 To the left of the line?
 The right?
 Split the line?
 Picking the wrong option for the situation may be only slightly worse than settling for hitting the line at random.
-To insure the best results in our projects, we have to make all of our cuts accurately, and the same way each time.
+To insure the best results in our projects, we have to make all of our cuts accurately, and forcing yourself to make them the same way each time is the best way to be consistent.

 No Cut Line

 When making a number of identical pieces, the easiest cut line to hit is one we do not make at all.
-Using a stop block (see our story on this technique) takes just a little longer to set up, but makes this operation much faster, and very accurate.
-The down side is that this technique is usually used on a radial arm saw or power miter box.
+Using a gauge block (see our story on this technique) takes just a little longer to set up, but makes this operation much faster, and very accurate.
+The down side is that this technique is usually used on a table saw though can be adapted to most miter saws as well.

 Some lengths can be safely cut on a table saw by installing an extended miter fence with a stop block attached at the correct place.
 The overall length of the work piece must be large enough to be cut safely.
 If the work piece is too large, they can be hard to handle on the table saw, making the operation dangerous.